EarthGman/nix-config/readme.md

 - [ ] icon problem on GNOME
 - [x] fix printing module

-Imperative actions upon installation
+Imperative actions upon installation:
   - connect to wifi or use ethernet cable
+  - disko: configure disko.nix & run disko --mode zap_create_mount ./disko.nix
+  - run nixos-generate-config --root /mnt && cd /mnt/etc/nixos
+  - pull nix config: git pull https://github.com/EarthGman/nix-config
+  - place hardware.nix into the respective hosts folder or make a new one if it doesn't exist
+  - for new hosts:
+    - configure boot and networking options respectively and place them into the host folder
+    - add an entry for the host in flake.nix
   - age keys: /var/lib/sops-nix/keys.txt and .config/sops/age/keys.txt
 After installation:
   - enable firefox extensions
   - login to 1password